-Canopy Biosciences is a biotechnology company based in St. Louis, Missouri, founded in 2016.
-It specializes in providing research tools and services for genetic engineering and personalized medicine.
-The company's gene editing technology, known as TUNR, works by targeting translation elongation to insert polyA tracks into specific coding regions of the genome.
-This process effectively reduces the levels of mRNA transcribed from the gene, leading to a suppression of protein expression.
-The technology was initially developed by Professors Sergej Djuranovic and Rachel Green at Washington University School of Medicine and Johns Hopkins University, respectively.
-Canopy Biosciences operates as a subsidiary of Bruker Corporation.
+Canopy Biosciences is biotechnological company that provides products and services for gene editing and personalized medicine.
+The gene editing technology is called TUNR and targets translation elongation by inserting polyA tracks into targeted coding regions of the genome.
+This change then decreases the levels of mRNA transcribed from the gene and therefore suppresses protein expression.
+It was initially developed by Professor Sergej Djuranovic at Washington University School of Medicine and Professor Rachel Green from Johns Hopkins University.
+Canopy Biosciences was formed in 2016 and is headquartered in Saint Louis, Missouri.

 Kypha Inc. is an early-stage life sciences company focused on the discovery, development, and commercialization of in-vitro diagnostic biomarker tests targeting inflammation and autoimmune disorders.
 Based in St. Louis, Missouri, Kypha's flagship product, the COMP ACT System, is designed to enhance the monitoring and treatment of various health conditions, including lupus, stroke, traumatic brain injury, preeclampsia, infection, kidney disease, and transplant rejection.
 The system offers a rapid and accurate assessment of inflammation levels in the body, facilitating timely clinical interventions by healthcare professionals.
 Established in 2009, Kypha has successfully raised over $3 million in private capital and leveraged federal grants to advance its diagnostic offerings towards FDA clearance and commercial launch.
 The company operates with a small core team, supported by a network of scientific advisors and clinical collaborators.